gaston-rodriguez-lenio/ControlNet-Workshop/README.md

 Follow the steps on the original repository of Controlnet for Automatic 1111.
 Link to [installation guide](https://github.com/Mikubill/sd-webui-controlnet#installation)

 3. Download ControlNet models:
     a.
 You have to download the Controlnet specific models, for example to use pose estimation download open-pose model.
-You need to download model files ending with ".pth" Here is a link to download sd 1.5 compatibile from [hugghing-face](https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main).
-For sd XL check this [link](https://github.com/Mikubill/sd-webui-controlnet/tree/main#download-models-for-sdxl)
+You need to download model files ending with ".pth"
+    Here is a link to download sd 1.5 compatibile from [hugghing-face](https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main).
+For sd XL check this [link](https://github.com/Mikubill/sd-webui-controlnet/tree/main#download-models-for-sdxl).
     b.
 Put models in your "stable-diffusion-webui\extensions\sd-webui-controlnet\models".
 You only need to download "pth" files.

-4. ENJOY GENERATING IMAGES!
+5. ENJOY GENERATING IMAGES!

+# Common Models:
+* Canny: line detection
+* Hedge: straight line detection
+* HED Boundary: boundaries between objects
+* Depth: depth detection
+* Open pose: pose detection
+* QR Monster: black and white image (grids, text, QR Codes)

 # Usefull links